 The Southside

 Head south on the I-5 corridor and you’ll find the southern suburbs of Seattle (Burien, SeaTac, Renton, Federal Way, Puyallup, Tacoma, and eventually Olympia).
 These neighborhoods offer much of the same appeal as the northern suburbs, though you might also find a busier, more industrial vibe in this direction.
+In Olympia, visit the state capitol, or in Tacoma, the Point Defiance Zoo!

 The Eastside

 Beyond Lake Washington is what is locally called “the Eastside,” including the suburb cities of Bellevue, Redmond, Kirkland, and Issaquah.
 A lot of Seattle’s big tech companies have offices in this area (Microsoft, Nintendo, Adobe, T-Mobile, HTC, and others), and a lot of people commute to the Eastside for work.
 The floating bridges between Seattle and the Eastside make up what is probably Seattle’s biggest traffic issue.
 So if you’re living in the city but working on the Eastside, or vice versa, it’s worth trying to find a spot that’s easily accessible to one of the two bridges, WA-520 (a toll bridge) and I-90.
+Seattle is working on wrapping up the light rail project to connect Seattle to eastside more seamlessly *fingers crossed* not to mention, what a beautiful lakeside train ride that will be!
+Bellevue features amazing shopping and dining – The Bellevue Collection – and plenty of Lake WA beach access.

 The “West Side” or West Sound

-[Originally published April 2019, updated 2024]
+[Originally published April 2019, updated 2025]